137th Signal Company: History

-The 137th Signal Company was constituted on 1 September 2006 as the Signal Detachment, 371st Sustainment Brigade.
-The Signal Company was reorganized and re-designated on 1 November 2011 as the 137th Signal Company.
+The 137th Signal Company was constituted on September 1, 2006, as the Signal Detachment, 371st Sustainment Brigade.
+The Signal Company was reorganized and re-designated on November 1, 2011, as the 137th Signal Company.

-The Signal Detachment supported President Obama's Inauguration January 2008.
+The Signal Detachment supported President Obama's inauguration in January 2008.

 The 137th Signal Company has responded to Hurricane Gustav (2008) and Hurricane Maria (2017) in Puerto Rico.

-The 137th Signal Company participated in a Joint Readiness Training Center, rotation in 2016.
+The 137th Signal Company participated in a Joint Readiness Training Center rotation in 2016.